andlink/login_html-php-mysql/README.md

 ## HTML / PHP LOGIN - session stored in MySQL database

 Easy PHP script for HTML login.
-The sessions are stored in a MySQL database
+Users and sessions are securely stored in a MySQL database

 ### HTML
 Form for login: